dy/piezo/README.md

 ### Principles

 * _Intuitivity_: common syntax foundation, clear patterns for new operators.
-* _Elegance_: compact expressions, ideal for live coding.
+* _Elegance_: compact expressions, good for live coding.
-* _Performance_: compiles optimal code quickly, suited for live envs.
+* _Performance_: compiles optimal code quickly, good for live envs.
 * _No keywords_: variables are words, operators are symbols, allowing i18l code.
 * _No runtime_: statically analyzable, no OOP, no dynamic structures, no lamdas, no nested scopes.
 * _No waste_: linear memory, fixed heap, no GC.